txthinking/brook/README.md

 - **--serverHKDFInfo**="": server HKDF info, most time you don't need to change this, if changed, all and each brook links in client side must be same, I mean each (default: "brook")

+- **--serverLog**="": Enable server log, traffic and more.
+A valid value is file path or 'console'.
+Mutually exclusive with the --log parameter.
+Works with server/wsserver/wssserver/quicserver

+- **--speedLimit**="": Limit speed (b), such as 500kb/s: 500000, works with server/wsserver/wssserver/quicserver (default: 0)

-- **--tag**="": Tag can be used to the process, will be append into log, such as: 'key1:value1'
+- **--tag**="": Tag can be used to the process, will be append into log or serverLog, such as: 'key1:value1'

 - **--version, -v**: print the version